Steffanic/ML-Jet-BG-Subtraction/README.md

 The machine learning requires python3 and a couple of libraries that can be installed via pip

-'pip3 install pandas matplotlib numpy sklearn'
+`pip3 install pandas matplotlib numpy sklearn`